AEN banner

 Magic Lobby Shop - Newspapers, magazines, books, snacks and sundry items.

-The $12.00/day resort fee ($13.80 with tax) covers the daily newspaper delivery, local calls, self-parking, high speed internet access and use of the Fitness Center.
+The Disneyland resort hotels used to charge a daily resort fee which covered newspaper delivery, local calls, self-parking, high speed internet access and use of the Fitness Center.
+Those are all included in the nightly room charge now, with the exception of self-parking, which is $20/day.

 Are airline check-in/boarding pass printing services available?